facebook/flow/docs/01-nullable-types.md

 undefined values are ubiquitous in JavaScript and it is hard to avoid them without severely affecting the usability of the language.
 For example, arrays can have holes for elements; object properties can be dynamically added and removed.
-If Flow did not allow undefined values to be part of all types, you would have to do undefined checks (like `null` checks) on each dereference of an array element or object property to get anything useful done.
+Flow makes a tradeoff in this case: it detects `undefined` local variables and return values, but ignores the possibility of `undefined` resulting from object property and array element accesses.
+Being stricter would force the programmer to do undefined checks (like `null` checks) on each dereference of an array element or object property to get anything useful done.